University of Washington Graduate School Online Application

 - When you are prompted to "select a graduate program", select "Education-Bothell Campus Master of Education (Secondary Endorsement)" from the drop down menu (V-BEDUC).
 The online-fee is $85 payable by credit or debit card.

 - Admissions Essay

 - This can be uploaded as a Word, PDF or RTF document.

 - List the names and email addresses of your three recommenders on the UW Graduate Online Application.
-Recommendations can be submitted electronically or in hard copy.
-Either way, you must list all three names and email addresses on the graduate application
+All recommendations must be submitted electronically.

 Respond to the following questions.
 Your responses to all the essay questions must be contained within no more than three double-spaced pages.
 The relative length of each of your responses within these three pages is up to you, but the Admissions Committee will not read responses beyond the third page.

-You may submit your essay directly to your UW Graduate School online application as a Word, PDF, or RTF document or you may mail a hard copy to the UW Bothell Education Program.
+You may submit your essay directly to your UW Graduate School online application as a Word, PDF, or RTF document.

 Essay Question 1

 - Why do you want to become a teacher?

 - Include one special experience and one specific skill that you will bring to the teaching profession.